 Emerging Contaminants – In the past few years, there has been increased focus on the dangers of newly identified contaminants, including “forever chemicals” such as perfluoroalkyl and polyfluoroalkyl compounds (PFAS).
-Though EPA has announced its intention to regulate these chemicals as hazardous substances under CERCLA, the agency does not expect to make such designation until the summer of 2023.
+See “Forever Chemicals” Are a Growing Environmental Concern: What Businesses and Individuals Need to Know.
+Though on August 26, 2022, EPA issued a proposed rule designating two PFAS as hazardous substances under CERCLA, the agency does not expect to make such designation until the summer of 2023 at the earliest.
 See PFAS Strategic Roadmap: EPA’s Commitments to Action 2021—2024 at 17.
-In recognition of the facts that: (a) a major focus of Phase Is is protecting against CERCLA liability, and (b) PFAS are currently not, but soon will be, regulated as hazardous substances under CERCLA, the new E1527-21 standard provides a compromise.
-It states that until PFAS are classified as hazardous substances, they need not be addressed within the scope of an E1527-21 Phase I, but can be addressed as a “non-scope consideration,” (such as with asbestos) and should be addressed if the user requests such evaluation.
-As a practical matter, given that: (a) some states already regulate PFAS, (b) EPA will soon be classifying PFAS as hazardous substances, and (c) there is increased awareness that PFAS pose a major environmental risk, it is likely that most E1527-21 Phase Is will address the threat of PFAS, at least in a summary fashion.
+In recognition of the facts that: (a) a major focus of Phase I reports is to protect against CERCLA liability, and (b) PFAS are currently not, but soon will be, regulated as hazardous substances under CERCLA, the new E1527-21 standard provides a compromise.
+It states that until PFAS are classified as hazardous substances, they need not be addressed within the scope of an E1527-21 Phase I but can be addressed as a “non-scope consideration,” (such as with asbestos) and should be addressed if the user requests such evaluation.
+As a practical matter, given that: (a) some states already regulate PFAS, (b) EPA will soon be classifying PFAS as hazardous substances, and (c) there is increased awareness that PFAS pose a major environmental risk, it is likely that most E1527-21 Phase I reports will address the threat of PFAS, at least in a summary fashion.